AviSoori1x/creative_evals/scene_generator.md

 found = {
     1342: "The Project Gutenberg eBook of Pride and Prejudice...",
     1661: "The Project Gutenberg eBook of Sherlock Holmes...",
+    844: "The Project Gutenberg eBook of The Importance of Being Earnest...",
     # ...
 }